remotestorage/chef/cookbooks/hostsfile/README.md

 Note that you can specify a custom path to your hosts file in the `['hostsfile']['path']` node attribute.
 Otherwise, it defaults to sensible paths depending on your OS.

 ### Testing

-If you are using [ChefSpec](https://github.com/sethvargo/chefspec) to unit test a cookbook that implements the `hostsfile_entry` LWRP, this cookbook packages customer matchers that you can use in your unit tests:
+If you are using [ChefSpec](https://github.com/sethvargo/chefspec) to unit test a cookbook that implements the `hostsfile_entry` resource, this cookbook packages customer matchers that you can use in your unit tests:

 - `append_hostsfile_entry`
 - `create_hostsfile_entry`